vskokov/demo-reveal/slides.md

 F. Rennecke, G. Johnson, and V.S.,     Phys.Rev.D 107 (2023) 11, 116013
 </div>

-- In contrast to the critical point, YLE form lines
+- In contrast to the critical point, YLEs form lines
-- YLE are continuously connected to critical point
+- YLEs are continuously connected to critical point

---
+---

 ### Do YLEs always connect to finite $T$ crit. points?